Why is Visual Discrimination Important?

 Visual Discrimination: Visual Memory

-You will know that visual memory skills are developing when the child knows that a chair is a chair, no matter how you flip it or turn it.
+You will know that visual memory skills are developing when the child recognizes that a chair is a chair, regardless of how it is flipped or turned.

 Symbols for letters and numbers may look similar, but they have different meanings as you turn or flip them! (e.g., p, d….. b, q)